-Other than the Livengood, Terra, LMS and Mayflower (North Bullfrog) properties, which have estimated inferred and/or indicated resources identified, there are no known resources, and there are no known reserves, on any of the Company's properties.
+While the Livengood property has estimated measured, indicated and inferred resources identified, there are no known reserves at the Livengood property.
 The majority of exploration projects do not result in the discovery of commercially mineable deposits of ore.
 Substantial expenditures are required to establish ore reserves through drilling and metallurgical and other testing techniques, determine metal content and metallurgical recovery processes to extract metal from the ore, and construct, renovate or expand mining and processing facilities.
 No assurance can be given that any level of recovery of ore reserves will be realized or that any identified mineral deposit will ever qualify as a commercial mineable ore body which can be legally and economically exploited.

 Fluctuation of Metal Prices: Even if commercial quantities of mineral deposits are discovered by the Company, there is no guarantee that a profitable market will exist for the sale of the metals produced.
 The Company's long-term viability and profitability depend, in large part, upon the market price of metals which have experienced significant movement over short periods of time, and are affected by numerous factors beyond the control of the Company, including international economic and political trends, expectations of inflation, currency exchange fluctuations, interest rates and global or regional consumption patterns, speculative activities and increased production due to improved mining and production methods.
 The supply of and demand for metals are affected by various factors, including political events, economic conditions and production costs in major producing regions.
-There can be no assurance that the price of any minerals produced from the Company's properties will be such that any such deposits can be mined at a profit.
+There can be no assurance that the price of any minerals produced from the Company's property will be such that any such deposits can be mined at a profit.

 Permits and Licenses: The operations of the Company will require licenses and permits from various governmental authorities.
-There can be no assurance that the Company will be able to obtain all necessary licenses and permits that may be required to carry out exploration, development and mining operations at its projects, on reasonable terms or at all.
-Delays or a failure to obtain such licenses and permits or a failure to comply with the terms of any such licenses and permits that the Company does obtain, could have a material adverse effect on the Company.
+There can be no assurance that the Company will be able to obtain all necessary licenses and permits that may be required to carry out exploration, development and mining operations at the Livengood project, on reasonable terms or at all.
+Delays or a failure to obtain such licenses and permits or a failure to comply with the terms of any such licenses and permits that the Company does obtain, will have a material adverse effect on the Company.

-Acquisition of Mineral Claims under Agreements: The agreements pursuant to which the Company has the right to acquire interests in a number of its properties provide that the Company must make a series of cash payments and/or share issuances over certain time periods, expend certain minimum amounts on the exploration of the properties or contribute its share of ongoing expenditures.
-The Company does not presently have the financial resources required to make all payments and complete all expenditure obligations under its various property acquisition agreements.
-Failure by the Company to make such payments, issue such shares or make such expenditures in a timely fashion may result in the Company losing its interest in such properties.
+Acquisition of Mineral Claims under Agreements: The agreements pursuant to which the Company holds or has the right to acquire interests in the individual properties comprising the Livengood project provide that the Company must make a series of cash payments over certain time periods and/or expend certain minimum amounts on the exploration of the properties.
+Failure by the Company to make such payments or make such expenditures in a timely fashion may result in the Company losing its interest in such properties.
 There can be no assurance that the Company will have, or be able to obtain, the necessary financial resources to be able to maintain all of its property agreements in good standing, or to be able to comply with all of its obligations thereunder, with the result that the Company could forfeit its interest in one or more of its mineral properties.